powdr-labs/powdr/analysis/README.md

 -               return;
 -               // END BATCH
 +
-// the body of functions is removed and they are assigned their function id.
+// the function bodies are removed and functions are assigned their function id.
 Their inputs and outputs are mapped to the relevant registers
 +       function identity<2> _input_0 -> _output_0 {
 +
 +       function one<3>  -> _output_0 {